awsdocs/aws-xray-developer-guide/doc-source/xray-daemon-local.md

 ## Running the X\-Ray Daemon in a Docker Container<a name="xray-daemon-local-docker"></a>

 To run the daemon locally in a Docker container, save the following text to a file named `Dockerfile`\.
+Download the complete [example image](https://hub.docker.com/r/amazon/aws-xray-daemon/) on Docker Hub\.

 **Example Dockerfile – Amazon Linux**